If you want to know how to build muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 The basic rules for building muscle after 40 are much the same as they were at the age of 30 or even 20.

-Although the number of times you’ve travelled around the sun will affect the speed at which you progress, people of different ages respond to training in much the same way.
+Although the number of times you’ve traveled around the sun will affect the speed at which you progress, people of different ages respond to training in much the same way.
 It’s mainly the size of your results and the speed at which you attain them that varies.

 I did say that your training doesn’t need to be radically different once you turn 40.
 Which is true.
 You certainly don’t need to change everything you’re doing.